Generalized Linear Bandits with Limited Adaptivity

 \begin{remark} The $\kappa$-dependent batch construction is a crucial feature of our algorithm, enabling effective estimation of $\mud{\l(\dotprod{x}{\thta}\r)}$ at the end of the first batch.
 Since the first batch incurs regret linear in its length, achieving a $\kappa$-independent guarantee requires the first batch to be $o(\sqrt{T})$.
 We demonstrate that choosing $\tau_1 = O(T^{\frac{1}{3}})$ is sufficient for this purpose (see Appendix \ref{appendix:batch_algo_proof}). \end{remark}

 {{

 }}

 In this section we present \rarelyAlgoName \ (Algorithm \ref{algo:rarely-switching-glm-bandit}) that solves \textbf{Problem 2} described in Section \ref{section:preliminaries}, which enforces constraints of limited adaptivity setting \textbf{M2}.
 This algorithm incorporates a novel switching criterion (Line~\ref{line:warm-up_criteria}), extending the determinant-doubling approach of \cite{abbasi2011improved}.
 Additionally, we introduce an arm-elimination step (Line~\ref{line:eliminate_arms_on_warmup1}) to obtain tighter regret guarantees.
-Throughout this section, we set $\lambda = d \log({T/\delta})/R^2$ and $\gamma = 25 R S \sqrt{d \log\l({T}/{\delta} \r)}$.
+Throughout this section, we set $\lambda = d R^2 \log({T/\delta})/S$ and $\gamma = 25 R^2 S^{\nicefrac{3}{2}} \sqrt{d \log\l({S T}/{\delta} \r)}$.

 At round $t$, on receiving an arm set $\cX_t$, \rarelyAlgoName\ first checks the Switching Criterion I (Line~\ref{line:warm-up_criteria}).
 This criterion checks whether for any arm $x\in \cX_t$ the quantity $\norm{x}{\bV^{-1}}$ is greater than a carefully chosen $\kappa$-dependent threshold.
 Here $\bV$ is the design matrix corresponding to all arms that have been played in the rounds in $\cT_o$ ($\coloneqq$ the set of rounds preceding round $t$, where Switching Criterion I was triggered).
 Under this criterion the arm that maximizes $\norm{x}{\bV^{-1}}$ is played (call this arm $x_t$) and the corresponding reward is obtained.
 Subsequently in Line~\ref{line:warm-up-updates}, the set $\cT_o$ is updated to include $t$; the design matrix $\bV$ is updated as $\bV \leftarrow \bV + x_t x_t^\intercal$; and the scaled design matrix $\bH_{t+1}$ is set to $\bH_t$.
-The MLE is computed (Line~\ref{line:thta_w_calculation}) based on the data in the rounds in $\cT_o$ to obtain $\thth_o$.
+The MLE is computed (Line~\ref{line:thta_w_calculation}) based on the data in the rounds in $\cT_o$ to obtain $\thtill_o$.
+This is subsequently projected to the ball $\{\theta \in \mathbb{R}^d : \norm{\theta}{} \leq S\}$ via the following optimization problem\footnote{This optimization problem is non-convex.
+However, a convex relation of this optimization problem is detailed in Appendix~\ref{appendix:projection}, which leads to slightly worse regret guarantees in $\texttt{poly}(R,S)$.},